MarcAlx/Right-season/README.md

 **Q 5.
 How to add new entry ?**

-1. Add new entry in data
+1. Add new entry in `data` and generate json.

 2. Add i18n key in `names` object.
 The key must be equal to first column of xlsx.